Policy Careers: Call for Participants

 Thank you for your interest in participating in this study about the career trajectories of policy professionals.
 The aim of the study is to understand how different personal, financial, moral and political factors shape the career trajectories of policy professionals.
 It seeks participants who live and work, or are seeking to live and work, in the Washington, D.C. metro area, in a policy-relevant capacity.
 This includes individuals employed or potentially employed by government, law firms, lobbying firms, consulting firms, PR firms, think tanks, research firms, political advocacy groups, trade associations, nonprofits, and any other organizations that seek to influence, support, research, or implement public policies.

 To participate, please click the button below to fill out a pre-interview interest form.
+Provided you qualify for the study, I will contact you to schedule a time for our interview.
+Please also review the IRB Consent Information before the interview.

 Overview